exosite-garage/SparkCore-Exosite/README.md

 This library allows you to quickly and easily connect your Particle project directly to Exosite's cloud platform as a secure MQTT client.
 Be sure to check out the examples folder!

-Note: A free Exosite Business account is required: https://www.exosite.io/
+Note: An Exosite Business account is required: https://www.exosite.io/

 Tested on Particle Photon and Particle Electron: https://store.particle.io/